 Final Paper/Capstone

 Students may opt out of writing a thesis, and instead produce a shorter final paper (approximately 20–35 pages) or project such as a podcast, short film, artwork, or other multimedia project.
-These projects must be approved by the Associate Director or the Faculty Director of the program.
+These projects must be approved by the Associate Director of the program and/or the student’s program adviser.
 In the case of projects deviating from the standard paper format, students must demonstrate that they have the skills and/or training in their chosen medium.
 This paper or project should grow out of one or more of the student’s courses in the major track, and should be developed in coordination with that course instructor.
 This project must involve original research and be in addition to course assignments.
 If students choose to write a final paper with a different instructor or separate from their coursework, they must sign up for an independent reading course with the instructor who will guide a final paper.
 Final approval of this paper or project should be sent in writing by this instructor.

 Summary of Requirements for Students Completing the Final Paper/Capstone